ossf/scorecard-action/README.md

-[write permission to the repository](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) through the `repo` scope. **The PAT will be stored as a [GitHub encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and be accessible by all the workflows and maintainers of a repository. [can we add one more sentence explaining in plain language what could go wrong here?]**
+[write permission to the repository](https://docs.github.com/en/developers/apps/building-oauth-apps/scopes-for-oauth-apps#available-scopes) through the `repo` scope. **The PAT will be stored as a [GitHub encrypted secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and be accessible by all the workflows and maintainers of a repository.
+This means another maintainer on your project could potentially use the token to impersonate you.
+If there is an exploitable bug in a workflow with write permissions, an external contributor could potentially exploit it to extract the PAT.

 We strongly recommend that you **do not use a PAT** unless you feel that the risks introduced are outweighed by the functionality they support.